roymartinezblanco/roymartinez.dev/_posts/2020-07-02-aws-email-webhook.md

 ## Usage

-Once we have configured s3, SES, Lamda, and IAM all we need to do is add the configured email to the notification list `webhook@example.com`.
+Once we have configured s3, SES, Lambda, and IAM all we need to do is add the configured email to the notification list `webhook@example.com`.

 ![Activation](/img/posts/2020/webhook/Notification.jpg)